NicolasVelomaro/w2_css_transition_followup/README.md

 - **Phase 3 (Interactions)**: 35 minutes - Transitions, states, polish

 **Total**: ~90 minutes including experimentation and customization

-## 🎉 Success Indicators

-You'll know you're succeeding when:

-- Your dreams are arranged in a responsive grid that adapts to window size
-- Each card has clear visual hierarchy and proper spacing
-- Different dream types (past/future/recurring) have distinct visual treatments
-- Hover interactions feel smooth and professional
-- You can explain how CSS Grid, Flexbox, and Box Model work together
-- You understand how your CSS file becomes a visual interface in the browser

 ## 🚀 Extension Ideas